dolliars/heyheather/_posts/2020-11-29-building-speakers.md

 myself some leeway on budget so long as the overage was related to acquiring new tools.

-With all that rattling around in me brain, I went back to the videos and decide that those were indeed the ideal speakers.
+With all that rattling around in me brain, I went back to the videos and decided that those were indeed the ideal speakers.
 Sound quality?
 Check.
 Compatibility?
 Just get the right amp.
 Surface area?
 They float!
 Price? *Check!!*